SWC-Advanced-Microscopy/SimplePyScanner/README.md

 For educational purposes, it is possible to use a laser pointer and a photo-diode that detects transmitted light through a thin, high contrast, sample such as an EM grid.

+## Dependencies
+This code requires the `numpy`, `matplotlib`, and `pyqtgraph`.
+You will also need to install [DAQmx](https://www.ni.com/en-gb/support/downloads/drivers/download.ni-daqmx.html).
+The latest version should be fine.

 # Also see
 * For basic DAQmx examples and other introductory concepts see [Python_DAQmx_examples](https://github.com/tenss/Python_DAQmx_examples)